Neighbourhood Solidarity with Unhoused Neighbours

 We work by taking our lead from the unhoused and working collaboratively with neighbourhoods and other organizations focused on assisting the unhoused.

 As time went on, we distributed phones provided by Bell Canada and through the United Way, and we worked with BC Housing and PEERS to ensure that everyone who wanted housing was on the BC Housing list.
 By mid-May 2021, most people had moved into an indoor shelter or transitional housing.
 From the beginning, we have focused on relationship building, and, where possible, meeting needs as identified by the unhoused.
-We continue this work in the shelters and transitional housing.
+We continued this work in the shelters and transitional housing where possible although it is much more difficult to interact with people once they go inside housing-operator run facilities.
 We advocate for the best care possible while people await adequate housing.
 We also support people to find market housing.